lochotan4794/cmls_for_svm/README.md

-gradient-descent
+optimization-for-SVM
 ================

-Simple C++ implementation of gradient descent optimization# cmls_for_svm
+Simple C++ implementation of CLMS/pegasos optimization# cmls_for_svm
 # cmls_for_svm